peteroupc/html3dutil/tutorials/filters.md

 This filter is implemented in the function `makeKernelMatrix` in the demo.
 It is used for the "blur" and "edge detect" effects.
 The filter shows how it's possible for filters to read neighboring pixels, not just the current pixel, when implementing their effect.

-<a id=Color_Matrix_Filter></a>
-### Color Matrix Filter

-This filter enables another family of image processing filters, which modify colors based on a transformation matrix.
-This is a 4x4 matrix that is multiplied by the red/green/blue color to get a new color.

-This example of a color matrix implements a _grayscale_ filter, which converts the image to black and white and shades of gray.

-    [
-      1/3,1/3,1/3,0,
-      1/3,1/3,1/3,0,
-      1/3,1/3,1/3,0,
-       0,0,0,1
-    ]

-This filter is implemented in the function `makeColorMatrix` in the demo.

 <a id=Pixelate_Filter></a>
 ### Pixelate Filter